knpuniversity/symfony2-series/knpu/episode2/basic-security.rst

                 anonymous: ~

-This lets anonymous users into the site, similar to letting a tourist enter the deathstar.
+This lets anonymous users into the site, similar to letting a tourist enter the Death Star.
 We may want to require login for certain pages, or even maybe nearly every page.
 But we're not going to do that here.
 Remember, the firewall is all about finding out *who* you are, not denying access.